signalogic/SigSRF_SDK/mediaTest_readme.md

 5. Input vs. output jitter buffer times are vertically aligned to make comparison easier
 6. A time value that displays as "nan" or "-nan" indicates no instance of that stat was recorded

-The screencaps below shows run-time stats examples, with highlighting around the sessions summary, including channels for each session and codec type and bitrate(s) for each channel.
+The screencaps below show run-time stats examples, with highlighting around the sessions summary, including channels for each session and codec type and bitrate(s) for each channel.
 The second screencap includes annotations for sessions summary fields.

 <img src="https://github.com/signalogic/SigSRF_SDK/blob/master/images/EVS_multirate_multiformat_example.png" width="1024" alt="Run-time stats example with session, channels for each session, and bitrates for each channel highlighted" title="Run-time stats example with session, channels for each session, and bitrates for each channel highlighted"/></br>